Bandyer/Bandyer-Android-SDK/README.md

 - Call Recording

 ## News
-- 2019-10-10: Bandyer-Android-SDK 1.4.0 has been released.
-Support for Android 10 and fixed UX/UI bugs.
+- 2019-11-15: Bandyer-Android-SDK 1.4.3 has been released.
+Improved support for Android 10.
+Improved UI/UX experience for DPAD navigation.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.3)
+- 2019-10-31: Bandyer-Android-SDK 1.4.2 has been released.
+Added expandable local preview and DPAD navigation quick actions.
 For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.0)
-- 2019-09-25: Bandyer-Android-SDK 1.3.2 has been released.
-Improved call and chat UI navigation and fixed UX/UI bugs.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.3.2).

 ## Documentation